- do I want to work for?

 Obviously you’re working outside and sometimes in a barn during winter depending on the livestock.
 Also learning skill from other farmers as an intern or a job, schooling will also help but learning on the job is the best.

-- did I gather the necessary skills to get this job?
+- do I gather the necessary skills to get this job?

 - does this career interest me?

-I’ve always had a love for animals and people I work for that have animals say I interact with them very well and them with me.
-I had an internship with a lady with this career and I fell even more in love with the lifestyle and more passion with animals.
+I’ve always had a love for animals and people, places I have work for that have animals say I interact with them very well and them with me.
+I had an internship with a lady with this career and I fell even more in love with the lifestyle and formed more passion to work with animals.

 - does one get a job in this industry (process)?

-It’s easy to get into the industry, Ag.
-Is a large part of how America runs so it’s always in a large demand?
-You can get in by working at any Ag.
-Producer or seller and work your way up or create your own business.
+It’s easy to get into the industry, agriculture Is the largest profitable market and runs America so jobs are always in a large demand.
+You can get in by working or selling any animal or plant byproducts grown in america.